napari/napari.github.io/dev/_sources/gallery/add_vectors.rst

 * x and y are the center points
 * x-proj and y-proj are the vector projections at each center

+.. tags:: visualization-basic

 ..
-GENERATED FROM PYTHON SOURCE LINES 12-42
+GENERATED FROM PYTHON SOURCE LINES 13-43